MaxGyver83/dotfiles/README.md

 stow scripts
 ```

-If this repo is located somewhere else, pass the destination directory explicitely, for example:
+If this repo is located somewhere else, pass the destination directory explicitly, for example:

 ```sh
 stow -t $HOME vim